(HPV) are a group of more than 100 viruses.

-According to the CDC, about 6 million new cases of sexually transmitted HPV infections are reported each year.
-Twenty million people in the US are already infected.
+According to the Centers for Disease Control and Prevention (CDC), about 6 million new cases of sexually transmitted HPV infections are reported each year.
+Twenty million people in the United States are already infected.
 HPV vaccines cannot treat infections that already exist.
 The best way to prevent further spread of the disease is to get the vaccine before becoming infected.

 Carter JR, Ding Z, et al. HPV infection and cervical disease: a review.